 - Improper placement

-These kinds of crimping defects are often not detected until much later in the assembly process.
+These and other crimp operations issues are often not detected until much later in the assembly process.
 With any defect, the longer it takes to catch, the more costly it is to address.
-Sciemetric provides accurate, effective, real-time crimp force monitoring to catch all these defects and more.
+Sciemetric provides accurate, effective, real-time crimp force monitoring to detect all these defects and more.

 Monitor crimping in real-time and avoid destructive pull-tests